crweaver225/Portfolio-CW/content/posts/engineering/cpp-constructors-move-semantics/index.md

         void Talk() const override;
 }
 ```
 Since the Dog inherits from the Animal, C++ requires we first initialize the Animal base class before we finish initializing the Dog.

 ### Copy Constructors

-C++ supports value and referrence semantics for different needs.
+C++ supports value and reference semantics for different needs.
 Passing objects by pointer or reference essentially means passing the memory address of the object so that it can be modified in other scopes.
 Passing by value means making a copy of the object, data being allocated to a new memory space.
 When passed by value, any modifications done in one scope will not be reflective in another scope.
 For primitive data types like int, float, bool, etc, we are safe to almost always pass the variable around by value.
-But often we must be more careful when working with user defined objects
+But often we must be more careful when working with user-defined objects
 ```C++
 class Integer {
     int *p_int;